 New Mexico is the 36th largest state by population and the fifth largest in land area.
-In 2018, according to the U.S. Census Bureau, New Mexico's population reached 2,095,428.
-Between 2000 and 2018, the State was the twenty-third fastest growing state, as the population increased 15.1 percent from the 2000 population of 1,819,046.
-Between 2010 and 2018, population increased by 1.8 percent.
-Over the same period of time, the national population grew 6.0 percent.
+In 2019, according to the U.S. Census Bureau, New Mexico's population reached 2,096,826.
+Between 2010 and 2019, population increased by 1.8 percent.
+Between 2015 and 2019, New Mexico population grew at a slower rate (0.4 percent).
+Over the same period of time, the national population grew 2.4 percent.
+Population growth occurred in 10 of the 33 counties.
+The fastest growing counties in the state were Los Alamos (8.7 percent), Sandoval (5.9 percent) and Otero (4.2 percent).
 There are four Metropolitan Statistical Areas (MSAs) in the state.
 The Albuquerque MSA is comprised of Bernalillo, Sandoval, Torrance and Valencia Counties; the Las Cruces MSA is Dona Ana County; the Santa Fe MSA is Santa Fe County, and the Farmington MSA is San Juan County.
-The fastest growing counties in the state are Sandoval, Eddy, Lea and Otero.

 Major industries in the State are energy resources, semi-conductor manufacturing, tourism, services, agriculture-agribusiness, government, and mining.
-New Mexico holds more than 6 percent of U.S. proved crude oil reserves, and in 2018 New Mexico has been the third-largest oil-producing state.
-New Mexico ranks among the top ten natural producing states.
-At the end of FY 2019, in New Mexico there were 100 active rigs compared to 104 a year ago, and 61 two years ago.
-In 2017 coal, copper and potash production value amounted to \$1.5 billion and the state ranked 12th, 3rd and 1st respectively in the US.
-The mining and logging industry employed more than 20 thousand New Mexicans in 2018.
+Located in New Mexico and Texas is the Permian basin, which is the largest oil production basin in the world, producing more than 4 million barrel per day.
+In 2019 New Mexico was the second largest producer of crude oil, and the ninth largest producer of natural gas in the US.
+In 2018 coal, copper and potash production value amounted to \$1.4 billion and the state ranked 14th, 3rd and 1st respectively in the US.
+The mining and logging industry employed more than 20 thousand New Mexicans in 2019.
 Major federally funded scientific research facilities at Los Alamos, Albuquerque and White Sands are also a notable part of the State's economy.